-Our teacher institutes consist of foundational and disciplinary institutes that give teachers theoretical and practical knowledge of how to implement high-quality, academically-rigorous instruction that is aligned with the Common Core State Standards (CCSS) for ELLs.
+Our teacher institutes consist of foundational and disciplinary institutes that give teachers theoretical and practical knowledge of how to implement high-quality, academically-rigorous instruction for ELLs that supports the Common Core State Standards (CCSS).
 A teacher institute in the teaching of Spanish is also offered.
 The goal of the workshops is to help teachers develop expertise to promote students’ engagement in academic tasks and appropriation of academic language and literacy skills required by the CCSS.

 Our leadership institutes are designed to help school and district administrators understand and apply school structures and processes that make it possible for ELLs to learn and succeed.
 A coaching institute focusing on developing the capacity of instructional coaches to recognize, model, and support quality teaching for ELLs is also offered.